 The COVID-19 pandemic impacted the socio-economic sectors since the end of 2019.
 Indonesian's Government issued the large-scale social restrictions policy to limit the industrial activities.
-This study aims to investigate the difference of the Health, Safety, and Environment (HSE) implementations among Indonesian companies, before and during the disruption risk of COVID-19 pandemic.
+This study aimed to investigate the difference of the health, safety, and environment (HSE) implementations among Indonesian companies, before and during the disruption risk of COVID-19 pandemic according to the use of personal protective equipment (PPE).
 It used a random sampling, involved 1,027 workers from various sectors of Indonesian companies.
-Hypothesis tests used are ANOVA and t-test method.
+Hypothesis tests used are ANOVA and ttest method.
 The level of HSE compliance changed quite significantly when the COVID-19 outbreak emerged.
 The results explained, there is no significant difference in HSE compliance based on company location, company risk level, and position of a respondent in the company.
-However, there is a significant difference in the increase of HSE compliance between companies that have a HSE division and a HSE Management System certificate with the company who did not have any.
+However, there is a significant difference between companies that have a HSE division and a HSE Management System certificate with the company who did not have any.
 The recommendations of HSE improvement formulated using a Safety Model Canvas and a Focus Group Discussion conducted to convey the jazz scenario in the next normal.
-This study suggests the priority order for HSE improvement strategy in a company is commitment, responsibility, engagement & involvement, leadership, competence, information & communication, to organizational learning.
+This study suggests the priority order for HSE improvement strategy in a company is commitment, responsibility, engagement and involvement, leadership, competence, information and communication, to organizational learning.